 Inherent variation in soil resources, differences in long-term climate and short-term weather patterns and market availability and access across the nation illustrate the need for science-based recommendations that allow farmers and ranchers to make site-specific management decisions.
 These site-specific recommendations will allow farmers and ranchers to enhance soil function to support sustainable intensification of farming systems to ensure food security and maintain or improve overall ecosystem function (i.e., improved processes like the water cycle, nutrient cycle and natural regulation of pests and diseases).

 Achieving this balance is not easy because of spatial and temporal soil heterogeneity as well as the complexity of interactions among soil biological, chemical and physical properties and processes.
-While some underlying principles of soil health are well understood, a key research gap exists in the ability to more effectively interpret how management decisions made by farmers and ranchers impacts soil health in a local and site-specific context.
+While some underlying principles of soil health are well understood, a key research gap exists in the ability to more effectively interpret how management decisions made by farmers and ranchers impact soil health in a local and site-specific context.
 However, given the scale of data requirements for rigorous and meaningful analysis, these efforts will be highly dependent upon collaborative public-private partnerships.
-Continued communication between stakeholders will ensure that farmers and decision makers have access to all the essential data and effective data management practices.
+Continued communication between stakeholders will ensure that farmers and decision-makers have access to all the essential data and effective data management practices.
 FFAR has invested in multiple projects that are addressing the ability to provide more rigorous analysis.

 FFAR has identified and prioritized an emerging need that greater emphasis be given to social issues.
 For example, we anticipate an enhanced exploration of social justice not only between rural and urban perspectives but also among farmers and between farmers and farm workers.
 FFAR recognizes general understanding of all these social issues is inadequate and must be added as another dimension of ecosystem services (i.e., human to human ecosystems).
-This includes an increased focus on determinants of farmer wellbeing such as: social capital, self-efficacy, social identity, material wellbeing and health itself9all of which are driving factors in adoption of practices, as well as productivity and resiliency of U.S. farmers and ranchers.
-FFAR recognizes that well-being is essential to farmer productivity and that is a cornerstone our mission.
+This includes an increased focus on determinants of farmer wellbeing such as: social capital, self-efficacy, social identity, material wellbeing and health itself, all of which are driving factors in the adoption of practices, as well as productivity and resiliency of US farmers and ranchers.
+FFAR recognizes that well-being is essential to farmer productivity and that is a cornerstone of our mission.

 Novel Pathways to Adoption

 As we continue to support the identification of research gaps and innovations in technology and management, FFAR recognizes that another integral component to an effective and impactful Soil Health Challenge Area is exploring the barriers to adoption and scale of practices, tools and innovations that improve soil health.
-Improved strategies for advancing adoption soil health management strategies are essential in sustaining enduring and impactful change across the agricultural landscape.
+Improved strategies for advancing adoption of soil health management strategies are essential in sustaining enduring and impactful change across the agricultural landscape.
 FFAR’s Soil Health Challenge Area is a holistic program designed to explore all barriers to adoption of improved soil health practices including site-specific scale (1 to 10,000 ha), availability of new tools and techniques and a better understanding of science-based innovations that are essential for improving and sustaining biological, chemical and physical attributes of soil health.
 Currently, business models between landowners, farmers and agricultural retailers do not adequately encourage soil health management.
-Globally, the past decade has shown increased interactions among farmers, ranchers, commodity group, large scale businesses and grassroots organizations through a focus on soil health.
+Globally, the past decade has shown increased interactions among farmers, ranchers, commodity group, large-scale businesses and grassroots organizations through a focus on soil health.
 Those endeavors include experimenting with new resource-efficient production methods, developing better soil health assessment protocols and increasing financial support for providing ecosystem services as well as commodity yield.
-However, FFAR recognizes that change does not come only from these scientific and technological innovations –systemic change is intimately linked to engaging wide range of stakeholders including: farmers, agri-suppliers, food processors, consumers, farm finance, policy makers and domain experts.
+However, FFAR recognizes that change does not come only from these scientific and technological innovations –systemic change is intimately linked to engaging a wide range of stakeholders including farmers, agri-suppliers, food processors, consumers, farm finance, policy makers and domain experts.
 FFAR is interested in exploring the spaces that can encourage innovation in strategies to encourage adoption of these scientific and technological advances as well as strategies to engage the wide range of stakeholders to identify innovation, not just in science and technology, but also in how we engage with farmers and ranchers to adopt these practices.